Imagine that your business is like Gryzzl in Parks and Rec.

 - PPC advertising.

-Talk with your marketing folks and use the customer journey map to find the best channels.
+Talk with your marketing folks and use the customer journey map to find the best channels to share sales promotions.

 When you discover the best-performing channels, focus on them to create a seamless omnichannel customer experience.
 Allow shoppers to choose their preferred marketing channel by giving them access to each one at the start of the customer journey.